en

 Chayagasaka Park (茶屋ヶ坂公園)

-Best Time: Middle of June
+Best Time: mid-June

 Entry Fee: Free